turingschool/md_launch_curriculum/README.md

 * Lesson: Many-to-Many using an ORM
     -   Reinforce how to structure many-to-many database relationships
-    -   Implement a many-to-many relationship using EF Lab Project: Create whatever the one to many relationship was from the library DB using EF
+    -   Implement a many-to-many relationship using EF Lab Project: Create whatever the many to many relationship was from the library DB using EF

 ## Mod 3
 ### Week 1